cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

   and checks the proof

-Our proof system is much the same, except the verifier is split across multiple Aggregators, each of which has a secret share of the measurement rather than an encryption of it.
+Our proof system is much the same, except the verifier is split across multiple Aggregators, each of which has a secret share of the measurement rather than a commitment to it.

 Validity is defined in terms of an arithmetic circuit evaluated over the measurement.
 The inputs to this circuit are elements of a finite field that